Previous dayFebruary 7, 2026Next day

 4.8 km---✓ ReviewedUSGS →

-On February 7, 2026 at 22:29 UTC, a magnitude 2.3 earthquake struck 81 km ESE of Ugashik, Alaska.
+Seismographs logged a magnitude 2.3 earthquake 81 km ESE of Ugashik, Alaska with origin time 22:29 UTC on February 7, 2026.
 At a depth of just 4.8 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
-The epicenter is at 57.246°, -156.132°.
+Coordinates: 57.246°, -156.132°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-02-07